wds4/DCoSL/bounties/curatedLists/phase1/detailed.md

 I'd be happy to designate a prearranged mutual acquaintance within the nostr community as arbiter to determine when bounty requirements have been met.

-## Bonuese

-### Bonues 1: repo; + 2 mil sats

-(see above)

-### Bonus 2: additional detail for nostr nerds; + 2 mil sats

-Only if you can figure out how to do this without detracting from the overall UX.
-Make it so that users who are devs can explore the events and words.
-See pic of how I do this in Pretty Good Apps.

 ## More info